rytec-nl/mugen/README.md

 # Mugen

-Implementation of the Mugen amplifier.
+Implementation of the Mugen amplifier, with some additions.